-CAGRD has acquired 621,500 LTSCs as of the most recent accounting report from ADWR (2022).
 Table 4.2 shows all of the credit acquisitions CAGRD has made since 2009.
-The total volume in the table includes credits acquired in 2023 and credits that will be acquired in the future under long-term agreements that are not included in the ADWR credit accounting report.
+The total volume in the table includes credits that will be acquired in the future under long-term agreements that are not included in the ADWR credit accounting report.
 In addition to acquired credits, CAGRD has earned credits by recharging water supplies that have been available in recent years above its replenishment obligations.
-CAGRD also has available for use more than 500,000 LTSCs held by CAWCD that were developed by recharging Excess CAP water in the past and 312,000 LTSCs2 that are held in a replenishment reserve account.
-In total CAGRD currently has access to 1,444,500 LTSCs that may be used to meet its obligations.
+CAGRD also has available for use approximately 323,467 LTSCs4 that are held in a replenishment reserve account.
+In total CAGRD currently has access to 1,467,400 LTSCs that may be used to meet its obligations.

 LTSCs are well-suited to meeting CAGRD replenishment obligations.
 The LTSCs currently in the CAGRD accounts for the Tucson and Phoenix AMAs comprise a significant component of CAGRD's water supply portfolio.
 When coupled with other supplies in CAGRD's portfolio, these credits would be sufficient to fulfill CAGRD's replenishment obligation for the next 20 years.
 Although using LTSCs is not its only mitigation strategy, CAGRD plans to use LTSCs to cover shortfalls in its replenishment activities resulting from shortage impacts on its CAP supplies.
-The CAWCD credits are currently used to meet replenishment obligations in the Pinal AMA and to provide credits for CAGRD's replenishment reserve, discussed in Chapter 5.